-Certified Peer Support Specialists are individuals who have lived mental health experience.
+Certified Peer Support Specialists are individuals who have lived through mental health experiences.
 They are trained and certified by the State of Minnesota to provide person-centered services to others with mental health challenges or substance abuse issues.
-Peer Support Specialists hold a personal belief in recovery and a genuine interest in the peer’s recovery.
+Peer Support Specialists hold a personal belief in recovery and a genuine interest in their peer’s recovery.
 Peers share their own recovery stories in ways that inspire and encourage others.
 They provide a model of recovery for others by personally demonstrating recovery is possible.

 How can a Peer Support Specialist help me?

 A Peer can empower you in using strengths to create a self-determined path to recovery, identifying and overcoming barriers to participation in community resources, building relationships, and supporting community-based activities such as work, relationships, and physical movement, among other things.